davmcgregor/bank-tech-test-js/README.md

 ```
 As a user,
-So I can contirbute to my account,
+So I can add to my account,
 I would like to be able to make a deposit
 ```
 ```
 As a user,
-So I can obtain money from my account,
+So I can get money from my account,
 I would like to able to make a withdrawal
 ```
 ```
 As a user,
 To get details about my account,
-I would like to print an account statement containing transaction dates, amounts, balance
+I would like to print an account statement containing transaction dates, amounts, and balances
 ```

 ### Functions & Methods